 Get back in the game?
 If that game is the one from last night where I fell asleep reading my book after a nice dose of Mucinex®, well then I guess I’m going to just have to apply another CHECK!

 Impress yourself today?
 I folded my clean laundry and put away clean dishes from the dishwasher – tasks I moan and complain about doing when I’m in perfect health.
-Well consider myself impressed, HALLS!
+Well consider myself impressed, friends!
 CHECK!

-So while I’m still exhausted and feel only a little bit better, thank you motivational cough drop quotes, for preventing complete exhaustion and giving me good vibes while I deplete my tissue supply, my apartment building’s well, and napped profusely.
+So while I’m still exhausted and feel only a little bit better, thank you motivational cough drop quotes, for preventing complete exhaustion and giving me good vibes while I depleted my tissue supply, my apartment building’s well, and napped profusely.